 - Similarly, 36% of uninsured children below age 18 are in families with income between 100 and 199% of poverty, compared to 20% of insured children.

-- Above 199% of poverty, the distributions switch: children from higher income classes are under-represented in the uninsured population.
-For example, 15% of insured children live in families with income over 500% of poverty, but only 4% of uninsured children come from families with income above 500% of poverty.
+- Above 199% of poverty, the distributions switch: uninsured children are under-represented in the higher incomes.
+For example, 16% of insured children live in families with income over 500% of poverty, but only 4% of uninsured children come from families with income above 500% of poverty.